Kazamajx/mmipi_e2e-tests/README.md

 # Build and Test
-1. After you create your test following this guide: "https://sixth-sense.atlassian.net/wiki/spaces/DT/pages/925990939/E2E+testing+Proposal" you can run them from cypress.
-To open cypress run the command: "npx cypress open".
+1. To build tests open cypress running the command: "npx cypress open".